-TN Visa for Canadian and Mexican Professionals
+The TN Visa for Canadians and Mexicans

-Understanding the TN Visa
+Understanding the TN Visa Educational Requirements

 The TN visa allows Canadian and Mexican citizens with specific professional qualifications to work in the United States for up to three years at a time.
 A wide range of occupations across a number of industries are eligible for the TN visa, including engineers, college professors, computer systems analysts, graphic designers, management consultants, research assistants, and registered nurses.